Matt Ryan (American football): 2011

-2012 season
+2012

 In 2012, Ryan led the Falcons to their franchise best start of the season, starting 8–0.
 Ryan set personal records in completions (422), completion percentage (68.6), yards (4,719), and touchdowns (32).

 In the 8–0 start, Ryan posted four games with three touchdown passes and three games going over the 300-yard passing mark.
 The first loss of the season for the Falcons came in Week 10 against the New Orleans Saints.
 Ryan was 34-of-52 for a then career-high 411 yards and three touchdowns and one interception as the Falcons fell by a score of 31–27.
 In the next game against the Arizona Cardinals, Ryan threw for 301 yards but had a career-worst five interceptions.
 Despite the turnovers, the Falcons won by a score of 23–19.
 In the penultimate game of the regular season, he was 25-of-32 for 279 yards and four touchdowns in a 31–18 victory over the Detroit Lions to his third career NFC Offensive Player of the Week nod.

 The Falcons finished the regular season 13–3, with the first seed in the NFC.
 Ryan, who was 0–3 in the postseason coming into the playoffs, won his first postseason game in the Divisional Round against the Seattle Seahawks, with Ryan orchestrating the final scoring drive that led to Matt Bryant's game-winning 49-yard field goal.
 Ryan finished with 250 passing yards, 68.6% completion percentage, three touchdowns, and two interceptions in the 30–28 victory.
 In the NFC Championship against the San Francisco 49ers, Ryan threw for 396 yards and three touchdowns, but also committed two turnovers in crucial portions of the game, and later sprained the AC joint to his non-throwing shoulder as the Falcons lost 28–24.
 He did not require surgical procedure to repair his shoulder and would have been able to play in Super Bowl XLVII if the Falcons had advanced.
-He was named to the Pro Bowl for the second time in his career, but he declined due to the shoulder injury.
+He was named to the Pro Bowl for the second time in his career, but declined due to the shoulder injury.
 He was ranked #17 by his fellow players on the NFL Top 100 Players of 2013.